jeffgillan/pdal_filters.csf/README.md

 `docker run -v $(pwd):/data jeffgillan/pdal_copc:1.0`

 ### Outputs
-The tool should output .copc.laz files to the working directory where the container was launched
+The tool should output `.copc.laz` files to the working directory where the container was launched.
+It is slow and might take a while.